boomiikas/Leaf-Disease-Detection/README.md

-# 🌱 Potato Leaf Disease Detection
+# 🌱 Leaf Disease Detection

 This project is a **Deep Learning-based Potato Leaf Disease Classifier** built using **TensorFlow** and deployed with **Gradio**.
 **DEMO LINK :** https://huggingface.co/spaces/boomiikas/Leaf-Disease-Detection